AtifMazhar-01/AtifMazhar-01/README.md

 ##  About Me

-Final-year **Computer Engineering student** at SPPU, Pune with hands-on experience in **Data Science and Machine Learning**.Proficient in Python, SQL, TensorFlow, and Scikit-learn, with experience in data preprocessing, model development, and end-to-end AI projects.
+Final-year **Computer Engineering student** at SPPU, Pune with hands-on experience in **Data Science and Machine Learning**.Proficient in Python, SQL, PyTorch, and Scikit-learn, with experience in data preprocessing, model development, and end-to-end AI projects.
 Worked on computer vision, time series forecasting, and completed a Data Science internship and certifications from DeepLearning.AI and IBM.

 **Location:** Pune, Maharashtra